CALL NOW! 210-308-6448

 Notifying the Other Party

-When a motion for a change of venue is filed, the filing party must notify the other party by serving them with custody documents.
-This can be done at their home, workplace, or other suitable locations.
-The individual serving the documents must then complete an Affidavit of Service, which records the details of the service, including the time, location, and the documents provided.
+When a motion for change of venue is filed, the filing party must notify the other party by serving custody documents, which can be delivered to their home, workplace, or another appropriate location.
+The server must then complete an Affidavit of Service, detailing the time, location, and documents served.

-The other party typically has 30 days to respond to the custody relocation notice.
-If they fail to respond, they risk losing the right to receive further notices about the final custody decision.
-This highlights the importance of proper notification and the potential consequences of not replying within the given timeframe.
+The other party usually has 30 days to respond to the relocation notice.
+Failing to respond may result in losing the right to receive further updates about the final custody decision, emphasizing the importance of timely notification and response.

 Factors Considered by the Judge